Isrothy/neominimap.nvim/README.md

 > A minimap is shown if and only if
 >
 > - Neominimap is enabled globally,
-> - Neominimap is enabled for the current buffer, and
+> - Neominimap is enabled for the current buffer,
-> - Neominimap is enabled for the current tab, and
+> - Neominimap is enabled for the current tabage, and
 > - Neominimap is enabled for the current window.

 `Neominimap bufRefresh` does the following: